-The High Definition Video Selection System allows you to watch standard or high definition video from multiple sources on multiple TV's at the same time.
-You can select either Satellite 1, Satellite 2, or Auxiliary Audio-Video (AV) Component.
+The HDMI Video Selection System allows you to watch high definition video from multiple sources on multiple TV's at the same time.
+You can select either Home Theater, Satellite Receiver 1, Satellite Receiver 2, or Auxiliary.

-TV's connected to this system are the front TV, exterior entertainment center TV (if equipped), and bedroom TV.
+TVs connected to this system are the Lounge TV, 2nd Lounge TV (if equipped), Bedroom TV, and Exterior Entertainment Center TV.